Near-source effects on global wavefields: A forensic seismology study applied to nuclear monitoring

 Aims of the Project

-To improve discrimination capabilities for identifying nuclear explosions in complex geological settings
+Improve discrimination capabilities for identifying nuclear explosions in complex geological settings.

 To improve event detection, location, and identification, we need to better understand the complexities governing high frequency regional and teleseismic wavefields.
 Attempts at modelling various effects of near-source scattering at teleseismic distances started in the late 1970s.
 However, due to high computational costs limiting such long-range simulations at high frequencies of interest, the efforts till date have been limited.
 Despite rapid hardware and software developments, capturing a broad range of heterogeneities with conventional seismic wave propagation codes remains computationally prohibitive on the global scale.
 To bridge the gap between complexity and computational cost, we employ a global Instaseis-based (van Driel et al. 2015, www.instaseis.info) injection type hybrid method.
 The modified Instaseis interface couples the global wave-propagation solver, AxiSEM (Nissen-Meyer et al. 2014, seis.earth.ox.ac.uk/axisem), with an arbitrary three-dimensional solver of choice (WPP or SW4), and thus embeds a heterogeneous 3D domain within a spherically symmetric Earth model.